 See Appendix E of this ordinance for the current year’s fuel maximums.

 E) Personal Care and Household Supplies.
-Expenses for ordinary personal and household supplies will be budgeted and allowed according to the applicant’s actual need for these items, up to the maximums below.
+Expenses for ordinary personal and household supplies will be budgeted and allowed according to the applicant’s actual need for these items.
 Personal and household supplies include: hand soap, toothpaste, shampoo, shaving cream, deodorant, dish detergent, laundry supplies and costs, household cleaning supplies, razors, paper products such as toilet paper, tissues, paper towels, garbage/trash bags light bulbs and supplies for children under 5 years of age.
 See Appendix F of this ordinance for the current year’s personal care and household supplies maximums.

 F) Other Basic Necessities.
 Expenses falling under this section will be granted when they are deemed essential to an applicant’s or recipient’s health and safety by the general assistance administrator and, in some cases, upon verification by a physician.
 Assistance will be granted only when these necessities cannot be obtained through the utilization of available resources.